-Understanding Different Cat and Dog Supplements in Pasadena, MD
+Understanding Cat and Dog Supplements

 Cat and dog supplements are more popular than ever, with pet owners seeking treatment alternatives to prescription medications to soothe their companions’ ailments and improve their quality of life.
 According to the American Veterinary Medical Association, about 1 in 3 dog-owning households in the US give their pets health supplements.
 Furthermore, about 1 in 5 cat-owning households support their felines with supplements.
 Multivitamins and joint supplements are purchased the most to improve wellness and provide pain relief for their dogs and cats.